-Tim is able to speak on a variety of topics, including:
+Tim is able to inspire and motivate teachers by speaking on a whole range of music education topic, including:

 Here are some of Tim’s most popular lectures from events in the past few years.
 Tim can of course tailor presentations to suit your audience, outcomes, theme or venue.

 Teaching today’s “digital natives” is hard enough, but add to that a massive overdose of testosterone, a risk-taking agenda, a fixation with computers, phones and video games and all the emotionally-charged baggage of adolescence, and you have the fun of teaching teenage males!